SCIENTIFIC ADVISORY AND PEER REVIEW

 - Provide ongoing advice to the Brain Tumour Research team and ‘expert’ quotes and support with raising awareness through the media and with politicians

-- Provide one or two members to accompany charity Research Sub-Committee members on Quinquennial Review site visits
+- Provide members to conduct Quinquennial Review site visits

 Our SMAB Members plus other QQR Peer Reviewers